arrayfire/arrayfire/docs/pages/unified_backend.md

 ### Don't: Do not use arrays between different backends

-ArrayFire does not track associations between array objects and the backends they were created on.
-Hence, there will be no compiler errors when an array created on one backend is used on another.
-But this is not allowed and will result in exceptions and/or segmenation faults.
-An example of this is as follows.
+ArrayFire checks the input arrays to functions for mismatches with the active backend.
+If an array created on one backend, but used when another backend is set to active, an exception with code 503 (`AF_ERR_ARR_BKND_MISMATCH`) is thrown.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.c}
 #include <arrayfire.h>